 Indebted Societies: Modern Labor Markets, Social Policy, and Everyday Borrowing

-Debt has become an essential part of families' daily lives in many countries.
-This book project examines under what circumstances credit markets replace the role of welfare states to address social risks and promote social mobility in advanced democracies.
+Debt has become an essential part of families’ daily lives in many countries.
+This dissertation examines under what circumstances credit markets replace the role of welfare states to address social risks and promote social mobility in advanced democracies.
 It sheds light on the socio-economic and political consequences of growing debt levels.

 Drawing on full-population administrative records from Denmark and micro-level panel data from the U.S. and Germany, I show that the permissive credit regimes of the U.S. and Denmark grant households easy access to credit, but the distribution of debt across households differs because welfare states in both countries protect and support households differently.
 In Germany, the restrictive credit regime results in less borrowing even in light of social policy reforms.

 The findings have implications for how scholars and policymakers think about the role of financial markets and household debt in a world of changing labor markets and welfare states.
 Credit markets and welfare states appear to fulfill similar functions but follow different underlying logics, each with its own socio-economic and distributional consequences that shape and amplify insecurity and inequality.